SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: System Architecture

 \subsection{Design Properties}

 \paragraph{Computational Scalability}

 \SPEEDEX{}'s commutative semantics allow effective parallelization of DEX operation.
 Because transactions within a block are not semantically ordered, DEX state is identical regardless of the order in which transactions are applied.
 This exact replicability is, of course, required for a \emph{replicated} state machine.

-Even though thread scheduling on multicore CPUs is nondeterministic, \SPEEDEX{}'s commutative transactions can be applied in parallel by all available CPU cores without significant inter-thread coordination.
+The order-independence also means \SPEEDEX{} transactions can be executed in parallel by all available CPU cores despite the fact that thread interleaving is nondeterministic in multicore machines.
 Almost all coordination occurs via hardware-level atomics (e.g., atomic add on 64-bit integers) without spinlocks.

 \SPEEDEX{} stores balances in accounts, rather than in discrete, unspent coins (often called ``UTXOs'').
 It also supports single-currency payment operations, which are simpler than DEX trading.
 Hence, \SPEEDEX{} disproves the popular belief~\cite{opencbdc,reijsbergen2020exploiting} that account-based ledgers are not compatible with horizontal scalability.